Navigation

 Lemon Poppy Seed Muffins

-March 7, 2013 By Nicole 4 Comments
+Published on March 7, 2013 by Nicole Last Modified on April 25, 2021 / 4 Comments

 If you recall from my Lemon Poppy Seed Pancake post, I have a lifetime supply of poppy seeds at my disposal.
 So naturally, after making pancakes, I just had to bust out some muffins.
 Lemon and Poppy Seed are a popular, classic pairing that marry so well in pancakes, loafs and muffins just to name a few.
 For me, the pairing is reminiscent of spring – warmer weather, more sunlight, and fresh flavors.
 And what flavor screams “fresh” more than lemon?